Adult Entertainment Company Vows To Send Strippers To ‘Storm Area 51’ Event

-An adult entertainment company in Nevada has decided to take part in the “Storm Area 51” event scheduled to take place on Semptember 20.
+An adult entertainment company in Nevada has decided to take part in the “Storm Area 51” event scheduled to take place on September 20.

 Deja Vu Services, Nevada’s largest provider of adult entertainment, is planning to send a strip club on wheels, aptly named the “Strippermobile,” to the event.
 Around a dozen dancers will also provide entertainment, according to a statement released by the company.